Pennsylvania Station (1910–1963): Other artifacts

 The Brooklyn Museum also owns part of one of the station's Iconic columns as well as some plaques from the station.
-The largest piece of the station that is known to had been salvaged, a 35 ft Doric column, was transported upstate to Woodridge, New York, c.
+The largest piece of the station that is known to have been salvaged, a 35 ft Doric column, was transported upstate to Woodridge, New York, c.
 1963.
 The Doric column had been intended for an unbuilt college in Woodridge, the Verrazano College.
 However, the column remained in Woodridge once plans for the college were canceled, since it was very unwieldy to bring the column back downstate.
 In addition, eighteen of the station's 84 columns were supposed to be placed in Battery Park in Lower Manhattan.
 However, the columns were dumped in a landfill in New Jersey instead.

 The statue of Samuel Rea still exists and is located outside the modern Penn Station entrance on Seventh Avenue.
 Six bronze torchères from the waiting room were reinstalled in front of the Cathedral of St. John the Divine when the station building was demolished.
 By the 1990s, these lampposts had been moved to the cathedral's crypt due to deterioration.